AdobeDocs/pass.en/help/authentication/apple-sso-overview.md

 >[!IMPORTANT]
 >
-> When the Single Sign-On feature is **enabled** for iOS/tvOS **and** in the case of Apple **onboarded (supported) or picker** MVPDs the authentication/logout flows from the Apple SSO workflows will involve both Apple and Adobe Primetime Authentication solutions, while all other flows (authorization, preauthorization, metadata, etc.) will be serviced solely by Adobe Primetime Authentication.
+> When the Single Sign-On feature is **enabled** for iOS/tvOS **and** in the case of Apple **onboarded (supported) or picker** MVPDs the authentication/logout flows from the Apple SSO workflows will involve both Apple and Adobe Pass Authentication solutions, while all other flows (authorization, preauthorization, metadata, etc.) will be serviced solely by Adobe Pass Authentication.

 >[!IMPORTANT]
 >
-> When the Single Sign-On feature is **disabled** for iOS/tvOS **or** in the case of Apple **not onboarded (not supported)** MVPDs the authentication/logout flows will fallback from the Apple SSO workflows to the regular ones serviced solely by Adobe Primetime Authentication.
+> When the Single Sign-On feature is **disabled** for iOS/tvOS **or** in the case of Apple **not onboarded (not supported)** MVPDs the authentication/logout flows will fallback from the Apple SSO workflows to the regular ones serviced solely by Adobe Pass Authentication.

 >[!IMPORTANT]